dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 To launch PyRateDES open a Terminal window and browse to the PyRate directory

 `cd /path/to/pyrate/code`

+PyRateDES2.py is an upgraded version of the original DES model which allows more flexibility in time-variable dispersal and extinction models.

 #### Time variable model (rate shifts)
 Launch a maximum likelihood analysis with shifts in preservation, dispersal, and extinction rates at 5.3 and 2.6 Ma.